Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Now, what started as a technique for social ethnography (the study of people and cultures) has been adapted to many fields, from the social sciences and therapy to consumer research and video game development.

 This technique has become useful for a variety of subjects for businesses.
 You can use semantic differential scale questions to ask respondents to rate products, services, user experiences, or your brand as a whole.

 Hopefully we’ve managed to simplify these surveys for you, now let’s compare it to another survey type that you’ll have used before: the Likert scale.

 The chances are you've come across a Likert scale question when filling out a survey or questionnaire.
 Like semantic differential scale questions, it's a popular way to measure attitudes.
 It does so by asking respondents to express how much they agree or disagree with a predefined statement.

 Semantic differential scales and Likert scales are kind of like moths and butterflies.
-At first, they seem similar, but once you take a good look you realize they’re nothing alike.
+At first, they seem similar, but once you take a good look you realise they’re nothing alike.

 Let’s deal with the similarities first.
 Both scales ask respondents to report on a certain element of their experience and feature a list of options presented on a rating scale.
-Both also share the goal of better understanding what customers like or don’t like about a product, idea, service or brand as a whole.
+Both also share the goal of better understanding what customers like or don’t like about a product, idea, service or brand.